zonca/zonca.dev/posts/2018-09-24-jetstream_kubernetes_kubespray_jupyterhub.md

 ---
+aliases:
+- /2018/09/jetstream_kubernetes_kubespray_jupyterhub
+categories:
+- kubernetes
+- kubespray
+- jetstream
+- jupyterhub
+date: 2018-09-24 1:00
 layout: post
+slug: kubernetes-jetstream-kubespray-jupyterhub
 title: Deploy JupyterHub on Kubernetes deployment on Jetstream created with Kubespray 3/3
-date: 2018-09-24 1:00
-categories: [kubernetes, kubespray, jetstream, jupyterhub]
-slug: kubernetes-jetstream-kubespray-jupyterhub

 ---

 All of the following assumes you are logged in to the master node of the [Kubernetes cluster deployed with kubespray](https://zonca.github.io/2018/09/kubernetes-jetstream-kubespray.html) and checked out the repository: